agh-glk/fcs/docs/source/server/link_db.rst

 .. py:class:: GraphAndBTreeDB(base_name, policy_module)

    Implementation of link database API.
 It is based on the Berkeley DB Btree (`bsddb3 module <https://pypi.python.org/pypi/bsddb3>`_ is used) and on `Neo4j <http://neo4j.com/>`_.

-   :param string base_name: Name of the database
+   :param string base_name: Name of the database.
-   :param AbstractPolicyModule policy_module: describes established policy (how links should be created, how and when priorities should be modified, etc.)
+   :param AbstractPolicyModule policy_module: Describes established policy (how links should be created, how and when priorities should be modified, etc.).

    .. py:attribute:: found_links_db_name